carderne/carderne.github.io/_posts/2020-06-08-anti-racist-resources.md

 The only modification I made was to drop some of the explicitly US-focused stuff (charities, organizations).
 It's all in the document at the link above.
 The rest is still relatively US-centric; if anyone can recommend good resources for South Africa and beyond then let me know.

-# Structural Racis vs Individual Racism
+# Structural Racism vs Individual Racism
 Racism describes a system of power and oppression/advantage and disadvantage based on race.
 Structural racism is a system, or series of systems, in which institutional practices, laws, policies, social- cultural standards, and socio-political decisions establish and reinforce norms that perpetuate racial group inequities.
 Within the context of the United State of America, and other nations, structural racism takes the form of white supremacy; the preferential treatment, privilege, power, access, networks, and access to opportunities available to white people, which often designate communities of color to chronic adverse outcomes.

 Individual racism refers to a person’s racist assumptions, beliefs, or behaviors.
 Individual racism stems from conscious and unconscious bias and is reinforced by structural racism.
 Please visit the list of books, videos, movies, and TV shows within this guide to learn more about how racism functions and affects all of our day-to-day lives.